 Two types of exercise help your body use blood sugar.
 Experts advise both types of exercise for people with diabetes:

 Resistance exercise (strength training).
 This type of exercise uses muscles to move weight or work against resistance.
 You can do it with free weights, machines, resistance tubing, or your own body weight.
+Adults with diabetes should aim for 2 to 3 sessions of resistance exercise each week.
+It’s best to skip a day in between.

 Being more active doesn’t have to be hard work.
 Try these to get more activity into your day: